Edward Finch (diplomat): Diplomatic and political career

 At the 1754 general election Finch was returned unopposed for Cambridge University, and stood unsuccessfully for Rutland.
 For the rest of his career he generally supported the current Administration.
 He became Master of the Robes and Keeper of the Privy Purse in June 1757 and Surveyor of the King's Private Roads in November 1760.
 He was returned again in 1761 but declined standing at the 1768.

 Personal life

 On 15 August 1746, Finch married Anne Palmer (b.1709 – March 1795), daughter and co-heiress of Sir Thomas Palmer, 4th Baronet, of Wingham and sister to Mary Palmer, Countess of Winchilsea, by special licence, at the house of his older brother, Daniel Finch, 8th Earl of Winchilsea, in Sackville Street, Mayfair.
 Their children were double first cousins.

-In October 1764, he and his sons but not daughters took the additional surname "Hatton" in accordance with the will of his half-aunt Anna Maria Hatton.
+In October 1764, he and his sons but not daughters took the additional surname "Hatton" in accordance with the will of his half-aunt Hon.
+Anna Maria Hatton.
 When he inherited the Hatton properties including Kirby Hall from her.